 But such stories are behind this idea that the queer movement wants to ‘erase sex’ and other terms: I don't think that's true.
 That's not what I see.
 In fact, if you look at queer writing, it's always involved deconstruction, but it's not been about pretending that these material features are not there.
 Judith Butler is often attacked.
 Butler's first book was Gender Trouble; in the second, Bodies That Matter, they had to point out some of the misreadings of that earlier work: that most babies are born with external genitalia and assumed reproductive systems that, in general, will fall into two main categories that we sex as male or female.
-At the moment bodies have sex differences, and that matters in terms of how we have relationships, how we have sexual relationships, how we might want to become parents, how we might want to carry or birth children if that's possible for our health needs.
+At the moment bodies have sex differences, and that matters in terms of how we have relationships, how we have sexual relationships, how we might want to become parents, how we might want to carry or birth children if that's possible, it matters for our health needs.
 Of course all that matters, and nobody's denying that; but on top of these features of the body we have a very conservative gender system which then seeks to construct people in the image of the two available binary genders, masculinity or femininity.
 I think it's that which queer theory has most critiqued, and argued should be taken apart, because that's built on sex differences of the body.
 But then you look back to radical feminist writing of the 60s and 70s which said, well sex should cease to matter as a cultural marker: there are differences between bodies, but having one particular sex characteristic shouldn't invoke or confer power.
 These features of the body could be neutral in terms of politics and status; the body of course is never neutral in terms of its needs and protections and healthcare and care.
 So all this is to ask questions about why, politically, does sex mean something and why culturally does it mean so much.
 I think what we see at the moment is very reactionary conservative sex and gender movement, one that really wants to reinstate this idea of women and men as a separate species.
 To me, that is the very foundation of patriarchy and is anti-feminist.

 Another thing I like about your book is that it’s both capacious and generous yet doesn’t lapse into a liberal middle ground position – it’s clear about the extreme violence done to trans people whilst it also unpacks the complexities of a wide range of different feminist positions.
 I also liked how you try to learn from past examples to suggest what could have been done better: for example, how the Michigan Women’s festival could have been more inclusive.
 Would it be accurate to say you are concerned with developing an approach which is about learning and reconciliation?
 Is that your peace background coming through..?